 The Bay Area is internationally renowned for its diverse cultures and people groups.
 Presently more than 112 different languages are spoken among the residents of the greater Bay Area.
 Fremont itself is home to the largest Afghan population outside of Kabul and the highest number of patent holders per capita in the U.S. No better setting exists to study the urban world, people groups, and what it will take to reach both.
 The Fremont Campus is in the epicenter of a church planting awakening with hundreds of Southern Baptist churches, missions and numerous ministry opportunities available for students.
 The San Francisco Campus offers students the opportunity to study and learn from a number of successful urban churches from both Southern Baptist and non-Baptist models.
-This faculty has premiere academic qualifications and credibility as ministry practitioners.
+The faculty members have premiere academic qualifications and credibility as ministry practitioners.

-The curriculum offered at the San Francisco Campus is identical to the Los Angeles Campus for the Master of Divinity, Master of Arts in Educational Leadership, and the Master of Theological Studies, as well as the Diploma in Theology and Diploma in Educational Leadership.
-Multiple five-course certificates are also offered in pastoral ministry and Bible teaching.
-Classes are offered over a wide variety of theological disciplines and made available morning, noon and night on Mondays and Saturday intensives.
+The curriculum offered at the San Francisco Campus is identical to the Los Angeles Campus for the Master of Divinity, Master of Arts in Educational Leadership, the Master of Theological Studies and the Master of Theological Essentials, as well as the Diploma in Divinity, Diploma in Theological Studies, and Diploma in Educational Leadership.
+Multiple five-course certificates are also offered in areas such as pastoral ministry and Bible teaching.
+Classes are offered over a wide variety of theological disciplines and made available morning, noon and night on Mondays, Thursday evenings and Saturday intensives.
 Fremont mixes face-to-face classes with online video components and "block" and "intensive" formats.
 This unique scheduling approach recognizes the commuter culture that is the Bay Area.
-The San Francisco Campus also has the flexibility to partner with local churches to tailor students' seminary experience toward a specific ministry outcome.
+The San Francisco Campus also has the flexibility to partner with local churches to tailor students' seminary experience toward a specific ministry outcomes.

-The San Francisco Campus Library houses more than 17,000 books and a multimedia collection, with access on demand to the resources of the seminary wide library system.
+The San Francisco Campus Library houses more than 17,000 books and a multimedia collection, with access on-demand to the resources of the seminary wide library system.
 Experienced library staff is available five days a week to assist with research and to instruct in the use of information resources.
 Students may also use the seminary's large electronic collection of online books, journals, and other databases from anywhere with Internet access.

-Dr. Rodrick Durst, Director 38891 Mission Boulevard Fremont, CA 94536 Tel: 510.449.0654
+Dr. Max Stabenow, Director 38891 Mission Boulevard Fremont, CA 94536 Tel: 510.449.0640

-Email: sfc-info@gs.edu
+Email: maxstabenow@gs.edu